retirement savings | march 3, 2025

 (Fig. 1) Despite some progress, a gender income and savings gap persists.

-The gender gap for income and retirement savings has tightened in recent years, but the gap persists .
+Two bar charts show that the gender gap for income and retirement savings has tightened in recent years, but the gap persists.

 The median contribution rate women expected to defer over the next 12 months, including both the employer and employee contribution, is 11% of their income, compared with 12% for men.
-(T. Rowe Price’s recommended target is 15%, including company match, if available.)
+(T. Rowe Price’s suggested target is 15%, including company match if available.)

 The one-percentage-point difference in the contribution rate seems marginal, but when coupled with a lower income base, the long-term compounded effect can result in dramatically lower retirement account balances for women.
 Women’s retirement security may be at risk because lower income coupled with higher levels of debt limit women’s ability to save.

-Digging deeper, we find that, of those with student loan debt, the average amount for women was over $30,500, while about $28,250 for men.
+Digging deeper, we find that, of those with student loan debt, the average amount for women was about $33,700 and about $23,400 for men.
 Having student loan payments may hamper one’s ability to save (Figure 3).

-(Fig. 2) Significantly more women than men had outstanding student loans.
+(Fig. 2) Significantly more women than men had outstanding student loans and medical debt

-Women are more likely to have debts related to student loans and car loans, compared to men.
+Bar chart shows that women are more likely to have debts related to student loans and car loans compared with men.

 Don’t let a lack of confidence in investing stop you from getting started with saving for your future.